LL7Baucarre/ELASLIP/README.md

 4. Access the application:
 - Web UI: http://localhost:5000
 - API Documentation: http://localhost:5000/apidocs (requires login)
+- IOC Graph: http://localhost:5000/iocs/graph (requires login)

 5. Create your first admin user by running the initialization script or contact your administrator

+## Graph Visualization

+The IOC Graph view provides an interactive visualization of IOC relationships using Cytoscape.js:

+### Features
+- **Visual Relationships**: See connections between IOCs with directional arrows
+- **Color-Coded Types**: Each IOC type has a distinct color for easy identification
+- **Threat Level Highlighting**: Visual indication of IOC threat levels
+- **Relation Labels**: Display relationship types on edges (toggle with checkbox)
+- **Type Filtering**: Filter to view IOCs of specific types and their relationships
+- **Layout Options**: Switch between multiple layout algorithms (COSE, Circle, Grid, etc.)
+- **Node Information**: Click any IOC to view metadata (threat level, confidence, TLP, campaigns)
+- **Zoom & Pan**: Full control over graph navigation
+- **Threat Highlighting**: Quickly identify critical and high-threat indicators

+### Accessing the Graph
+1. Navigate to "IOC Graph" in the main menu
+2. Load IOCs using the "Reload Graph" button
+3. Use controls to adjust layout, toggle labels, and filter by type
+4. Click any node to see detailed information
+5. Double-click to navigate to the IOC detail page

 ## Admin Features